Effects of octahedral tilting on the electronic structure and optical properties of $d^0$ double perovskites $\mathbf{\rm A_2ScSbO_6}$ ($\mathbf{\rm A=Sr, Ca}$): Results and Discussion

 \subsection{Structural Optimization}

-Figure \ref{fig:VolOpt} shows the total energy variation as a function of the unit cell volume for different phases of the SSS and CSS compounds (data points).
-The smooth curves in the figure were obtained by fitting the Birch-Murnaghan equation of state (EOS) for the different phases of the SSS and CSS compounds, allowing us to obtain the equilibrium structural parameters for each phase.
-The values of the structural parameters, thus obtained, are in good agreement with the corresponding experimental values.
-Table \ref{table:bmeos} shows the equilibrium values of the parameters in the Birch-Murnaghan EOS, \textit{viz.} $V_0$, $B_0$, $B_0'$ and $E_0$, for different phases of SSS and CSS compound.
+DFT calculations were performed with the relaxed structural parameters for all the phases of these compounds.
+Fig. \ref{fig:VolOpt}(b)-(c) shows the total energy variation as a function of the unit cell volume per formula unit (f.u.) for different phases of the SSS and CSS compounds (data points).
+The smooth curves are the corresponding fit to the BM-EOS (Eq. (\ref{eqn:birch})), allowing us to obtain the equilibrium structural parameters for each phase.
+The optimal unit cell volumes, bond lengths and angles are found to be in reasonable agreement with corresponding experimental values (see Supplementary Material for details).
+Table 2 shows the equilibrium values of the parameters in the BM-EOS, \textit{viz.}, $V_0$, $B_0$, $B_0'$ and $E_0$, described earlier.